 You can book both appointments online through the National Booking Service at a location that is convenient to you, or book a first dose through your GP and a second dose in a different location through the National Booking Service.

-Can I book my second dose in a different location to where I had my first dose?
+Can I book my second or third dose in a different location to where I had my first dose?

-Students can receive their second dose in a different location to their first dose if appropriate to their circumstances.
-The National Booking Service has an option to book or re-arrange the second vaccination appointment at a different location to the first appointment.
+Students can receive their second or third dose in a different location to their first dose if appropriate to their circumstances.
+The National Booking Service has an option to book or re-arrange the vaccination appointment at a different location.

-If you had a first dose in Wales, Scotland or Northern Ireland, but you are in England at the time of your second dose, you should either
+If you had a first dose in Wales, Scotland or Northern Ireland, but you are in England at the time of your second or third dose, you should either

-- Book a second dose through the National Booking Service (if you are registered with a GP in England and therefore have an English NHS number);
+- Book through the National Booking Service (if you are registered with a GP in England and therefore have an English NHS number);

 - Register with a GP in England and book an appointment that way; or